fastplotlib/fastplotlib/docs/source/imgui/guide.rst

 For full control of the imgui window, override ``draw()`` instead of ``update()``.
 You are then responsible for creating the window with ``imgui.begin()`` and ``imgui.end()``, and ``update()`` is not used.
-This is how you use window flags that must be set when the window is created, such as ``imgui.WindowFlags_.menu_bar`` for a menu bar.
-See the examples gallery.
+This is how you use window flags that must be set when the window is created, such as ``imgui.WindowFlags_.menu_bar`` for a menu bar, see :ref:`imgui.WindowFlags_ <imgui.WindowFlags_>`.
+The examples gallery has a menu bar example.

 Right-click popups
 ------------------